High School of Fashion Industries, The (02M600)

 Teachers with more than 3 years of experience: 78%

-Academic Highlights: At HSFI, we believe in the power of student voices.
-Our students have unique opportunities to make a difference in the school community through active participation in the Principal's Advisory Committee on Equity and Belongingness and engaging in our monthly Town Halls., Through our corporate Board, HSFI has an Industry Partnership Program that not only provides students with real-world business experiences but also opens doors to potential career opportunities.
-Our industry partners, including Barneys, Kleinfeld Bridal, ADIDAS, Saks Fifth Avenue, Macy's, Swarovski, and the International Center of Photography, are committed to supporting our students' professional growth., FutureReadyNYC: Technology (Software Developer), CTE program(s): Art & Design, Fashion Design, Fashion Merchandising/Marketing, Photography, Visual and Fashion Merchandising, HSFI has a full menu of rigorous academic classes that include Advanced Placement (AP), Chemistry, Physics, Calculus, Coding, and CUNY College Now with Baruch, City College, Hunter, and LaGuardia, along with study abroad in Florence, Italy.
+Academic Highlights: Career Readiness & Modern Youth Apprenticeship (CRMYA) School, HSFI has a full menu of rigorous academic classes that include Advanced Placement (AP), Chemistry, Physics, Calculus, Coding, and CUNY College Now with Baruch, City College, Hunter, and LaGuardia, along with study abroad in Florence, Italy.
 The HSFI community is committed to developing a professional skill set with our students, leading to success in high school, work, college, and life.
-We have identified these skills at HSFI: Be KIND, CREATIVE, an effective COMMUNICATOR, a constructive PROBLEM-SOLVER, DEPENDABLE, an INFORMED and CONTRIBUTING member of society, embrace TECHNOLOGY, and WORK HARD., Career Readiness & Modern Youth Apprenticeship (CRMYA) School, HSFI partners with the Yale University Center for Emotional Intelligence and community-based organizations such as Long Island University, Teen Choice, Partnership with Children, Relationship Abuse Prevention Program, and SPARK to develop students' social-emotional skills to handle teenage stress.
+We have identified these skills at HSFI: Be KIND, CREATIVE, an effective COMMUNICATOR, a constructive PROBLEM-SOLVER, DEPENDABLE, an INFORMED and CONTRIBUTING member of society, embrace TECHNOLOGY, and WORK HARD., CTE program(s): Art & Design, Fashion Design, Fashion Merchandising/Marketing, Photography, Visual and Fashion Merchandising, HSFI partners with the Yale University Center for Emotional Intelligence and community-based organizations such as Long Island University, Teen Choice, Partnership with Children, Relationship Abuse Prevention Program, and SPARK to develop students' social-emotional skills to handle teenage stress.
 Students participate in Emotion and Equity classes to help build strong bonds within the school community, celebrate individual diversity, and nurture social-emotional development alongside academic growth.
-The work is led by HSFI Student Equity leaders supported by their peers and faculty within the school community.
+The work is led by HSFI Student Equity leaders supported by their peers and faculty within the school community., Through our corporate Board, HSFI has an Industry Partnership Program that not only provides students with real-world business experiences but also opens doors to potential career opportunities.
+Our industry partners, including Barneys, Kleinfeld Bridal, ADIDAS, Saks Fifth Avenue, Macy's, Swarovski, and the International Center of Photography, are committed to supporting our students' professional growth., At HSFI, we believe in the power of student voices.
+Our students have unique opportunities to make a difference in the school community through active participation in Learning Action Teams and engaging in our monthly Town Halls., FutureReadyNYC: Technology (Software Developer), HSFI has a full menu of rigorous academic classes that include Advanced Placement (AP), Chemistry, Physics, Calculus, Coding, and CUNY College Now with Baruch, City College, Hunter, and LaGuardia, along with study abroad in Florence, Italy.
+The HSFI community is committed to developing a professional skill set with our students, leading to success in high school, work, college, and life.
+We have identified these skills at HSFI: Be KIND, CREATIVE, an effective COMMUNICATOR, a constructive PROBLEM-SOLVER, DEPENDABLE, an INFORMED and CONTRIBUTING member of society, embrace TECHNOLOGY, and WORK HARD.

-Other Features: 10th Grade Seats Available, Career and Technical Education (CTE), College Courses On Site, College Trips, Computer Science Coursework, CRMYA School, Expert College and Career Advisor On Staff, Financial Literacy Coursework, Free After School, FutureReadyNYC School, Health Center, Internships, Online Grading System, Paid Apprenticeships, Paid Internships, Summer Bridge
+Other Features: 10th Grade Seats Available, Career and Technical Education (CTE), College Courses Offered, College Courses On Site, College Trips, Computer Science Coursework, CRMYA School, Expert College and Career Advisor On Staff, Financial Literacy Coursework, Free After School, Free After School Program, FutureReadyNYC School, Health Center, Internships, Online Grading System, Paid Apprenticeships, Paid Internships, Program(s) with 2 SWD Applicants Per Seat, Summer Bridge

 School Features: